 The McAlester Coalbed has been extensively mined by underground methods at McAlester in central Pittsburg County and in southeastern Coal County.
 Throughout the Arkoma Basin, the McAlester Coalbed is 1.5 to 5.0 feet thick and mostly high-volatile bituminous in rank.
 The coal is thickest in Coal and Pittsburg Counties.
 It is suitable for use in electric power generation, for blending with higher rank coal for coke manufacture, in cement and lime manufacture, and it is suitable for gasification and liquefaction conversion processes.
 The McAlester Coal contains 1,012,000 tons of remaining resources (Friedman, 1974), and it contains significant coalbed methane resources in places where it is 3 to 5 feet thick.

 Correlated with the McAlester Coal (Friedman, 1978), the Stigler Coal has been mined historically to depths of 30 to 45 feet by surface methods in Haskell, LeFlore, Muskogee and Sequoyah Counties.
 The Stigler Coal was mined to 100 feet in Sequoyah County and to 140 feet in Haskell County.
 Mostly of low- and medium-volatile bituminous rank, the low-sulfur (0.5 to 1.0%) Stigler coal has been used in coke manufacture in U.S. and overseas markets.
 In 1978-1979, 11 companies operated surface mines in this high BTU (13,000 - 14,500) coal, where it is 10. to 2.7 feet thick.
 This premium grade coal is overlain by 15 to 110 feet of medium- and dark-gray mudstone, the Stigler Rider Coal (correlated with the Upper McAlester Coal of Latimer, Pittsburg and Coal Counties), one sandstone bed, and in places, Quaternary silt and sand.
 The Stigler Coalbed contains 533 million tons of remaining resources (Friedman, 1974).
-One mining company produced 22,351 tons of Stigler Coal, accounting for 3% of Oklahoma's coal production in 2015.
+One mining company produced 829 tons of Stigler Coal.

 The Cavanal Coal, moderate in ash and high in sulfur content, is of medium-volatile bituminous rank and crops out on the synclinal flanks of Cavanal Mountain in LeFlore County (Knechtel, 1949).
 Of high-volatile bituminous rank, it was mapped in Pittsburg County (Hendricks, 1937).
 In 1976, it was mined at a surface operation on the north side of Cavanal Mountain, where it is 2 feet thick and overlain by 35 feet of blue-gray shale that is overlain by sandstone.
 Total remaining resources in the Cavanal Coal in the Arkoma Basin are 159 million tons (Friedman, 1974).
+About 60 feet below the Cavanal Coal, the Lower Cavanal Coal, 2.0 to 2.2 feet thick, was mined by surface and underground methods in LeFlore County in 1942-43 (Knechtel, 1949).
 This medium-volatile bituminous coal contains undetermined resources.

 LOWER WITTEVILLE COAL